biotope/biotope-element/docs/styling.md

 MyButton.register();
 ```

-!> __Important ⚠️:__ Style-Scoping only works in browsers that support shadow dom.
+!> __Important ⚠️:__ Style-Scoping only works in browsers that support Shadow DOM.
 Browsers like IE11/Edge until V18 inherit styles as used everywhere else.
 So use unique class names and techniques like [BEM](http://getbem.com)to keep everything sane.

 !> __Important ⚠️:__ If you come across that issue, that your styles are displayed as text.
 Most likely you use a class-name that is the same as your component name.
 Together with the polyfill, the style tag itself get styled which causes the issue in IE11/Edge V18 and below.